-Don Stevenson, Auburn’s ultra-marathon walker, is stepping it up for Seattle Children’s in a show gratitude for the work the hospital did in treating his great-grandson, Cash LaRance, who has beat back kidney cancer.
+Don Stevenson, Auburn’s ultra-marathon walker, is stepping it up for Seattle Children’s in a show of gratitude for the work the hospital did in treating his great-grandson, Cash LaRance, who has beaten back kidney cancer.

 Stevenson recently completed a 600-mile local walk to raise awareness and funds for the Fred Hutchinson Cancer Research Center and help the LaRance family cover medical expenses.
 The walk began after Labor Day and finished around Thanksgiving, Stevenson said.